 The situation is less clear in M-theory where we lack a complete description of the fundamental degrees of freedom.
-In [29, 31] it was proposed that certain aspects of the theory, namely the supersymmetric index of the membrane, can be computed explicitly using K-theoretic Donaldson-Thomas theory on a smooth Calabi-Yau.
-Computing an index is equivalent to enumerating supersymmetry protected states with certain quantum numbers and therefore provides a window on the fundamental degrees of freedom and their supersymmetric excitations.
+In [33, 35] it was proposed that certain aspects of the theory, namely the supersymmetric index of the membrane, can be computed explicitly using K-theoretic Donaldson-Thomas theory.
+In their framework, one does not need the 3-fold to be Calabi-Yau, but only that the ambient 5-fold is Calabi-Yau, as long as the overall geometry is smooth.
+Computing the index of the membrane is equivalent to enumerating supersymmetry protected states with certain quantum numbers and therefore provides a window on the fundamental degrees of freedom and their supersymmetric excitations.

 In this note we study K-theoretic Donaldson-Thomas theory defined on noncommutative crepant resolutions of Calabi-Yau singularities as a model for the M2-brane index in M-theory.
-Recent progress in K-theoretic countings of BPS states have been made in the contest of smooth geometries and fourfolds [2, 3, 13, 14, 17, 20, 26, 30, 32, 35] as well as defects in quantum field theory [5].
+Recent progress in K-theoretic countings of BPS states have been made in the context of smooth geometries and fourfolds [3, 4, 14, 15, 19, 22, 29, 34, 36, 39] as well as defects in quantum field theory [6].

 In many cases when a toric threefold develops a singularity the local geometry is replaced by algebraic quantities.
 This is the case for the conifold or for resolved orbifolds, when the orbifold group is subgroup of SU(3).
-In this examples there exists a noncommutative algebra A which contains the local singularity as its center.
-The algebra itself plays the role of a resolution of the singularity and it is called a noncommutative crepant resolution [37].
+In these examples there exists a noncommutative algebra A which contains the local singularity as its center.
+The algebra itself plays the role of a resolution of the singularity and it is called a noncommutative crepant resolution [41].
 D-branes can be consistently studied in such backgrounds.
 Indeed the derived category of modules over A is derived equivalent to the derived category of coherent sheaves over the smooth threefold.
 In other words such backgrounds are required for the consistency of the compactification.

 The algebra A can be seen as the Jacobian path algebra of a quiver with relations.
 The low energy dynamics of BPS states can be described in terms of a certain quantum mechanical model associated with this quiver.
-When one restricts attention to BPS states formed by a gas of D2/D0 branes bounded to a single D6 brane the computation can be carried on exactly.
+When one restricts attention to BPS states formed by a gas of D2/D0 branes bounded to a single D6 brane the computation can be carried out exactly.
 The presence of the D6 brane modifies the quiver via a framing node.
-The toric symmetry of the original threefold descend to the framed quantum mechanics model and its partition function, the index of D-brane states, can be computed directly via toric localization in many cases [36, 7].
+The toric symmetry of the original threefold descends to the framed quantum mechanics model and its partition function, the index of D-brane states, can be computed directly via toric localization in many cases [40, 8].

-For toric threefolds the enumeration of BPS bound states in the type II string at large radius and on noncommutative crepant resolutions are related by wall crossing [19, 28].
+For toric threefolds the enumeration of BPS bound states in the type II string at large radius and on noncommutative crepant resolutions are related by wall crossing [21, 32].
 Consistency requires that a similar relation should hold in K-theoretic enumerative problems.
-The large radius index for membranes can be computed within the formalism of [31].
+The large radius index for membranes can be computed within the formalism of [35].
 In this proposal the enumeration of supersymmetric membrane states is again given in terms of a melting crystal, where each crystal configuration is weighted by a certain function.
 The result depends explicitly on the toric parameters of the large radius threefold.

 We expect that a similar computation should exist on M-theory backgrounds where the toric threefold develops a singularity and the geometric setup is replaced by the algebra A. In this note we develop a formalism to carry out these computations and conjecture explicit closed forms for the membrane partition function, as plethystic exponentials of rational functions.
-We postpone the analysis of the wall crossing behaviour of the membrane index to a follow up paper [11].
+We postpone the analysis of the wall crossing behaviour of the membrane index to a follow up paper [12].